 Truly, the enrollment of online course is not compulsory.
 Therefore, people are free to enter and take place in any random eLearning courses.
 In a physical classroom, enrollment is something adding value to an overall program.
 However, in the online course, the attitude of learners toward enrollment is not serious so they could just casually forget about the course.

 Furthermore, some people enroll in the course not for educational purposes.
 Perhaps, they just get in to the course to fulfill their curiosity.
 Hence, it leads to a big amount of unreal registration into your online course.
 To be more specific, there will be lots of accounts in your course, but it is only a small amount of them actually active.
 As a result, when you receive the statistic, the percentage of people entering your course is relatively low.

 The statistic has shown that there are 11.4k online courses in overall by 2018 and the number keeps growing fast.
-Therefore, your course is just one in a thousand other eLearning courses out there in the market.
-And, if you can not differentiate yourself with other competitors, nobody will come to your course and want to finish it.
+If you make your course just like other thousand course, chances are you might not attract any students or keep them back to your course.

 How can animation improve online course completion rates?

 Above, we have listed out some reasons that may cause low completion rates for online courses.
 There are many ways to solve these problems.
 However, instead of finding many solutions for each case, you can use animation for multiple problems at once.
 So, how can animations do that?
 Check it out.

 Maybe you are interested in:

 1. Animation helps increase the commitment